kval122/Python-Investigate-TMBD-Movies/README.md

 # Python-Investigate-TMBD-Movies
-In-depth analysis of data describing 100k movies collected from The Movie Database (TMDB).

 This project will involve an in-depth analysis of data describing 100k movies collected from The Movie Database (TMDB).

 In this analysis we are focusing on the relationship between average vote, movie runtime and release year.